avneet-kaur/SOEN-6011/README.md

 # SOEN-6011
-This repository contains all of the artifacts for the SOEN- 6011 project.
+This repository contains all of the artifacts for the SOEN-6011 project.(Transcedental functions)

 # Author
 Avneet Kaur Pannu (avneepannu@gmail.com)